 Knowledge of the complete elastic properties of the constituent minerals of rocks is a prerequisite for predicting and interpreting the seismic response of Earth's crust.
 Plagioclase feldspars are a dominant mineral group in both the continental and oceanic crust.
-Both their isotropic and the anisotropic elastic responses, associated with mineral fabric or (lattice) preferred orientations (the so-called LPO) are needed for the range of naturally occurring compositions, at temperatures and pressures appropriate for the crust.
-However, because they have triclinic symmetry, 21 individual elastic moduli are necessary to describe their single crystal properties and, as a consequence, their full elastic tensors have never been previously determined except for one end-member [Brown et al., 2006].
-Here, all moduli at one bar are reported for seven samples that span plagioclase compositions.
+Both their isotropic and the anisotropic elastic responses, associated with mineral fabric or (lattice) preferred orientations (the so-called LPO), are needed for the range of naturally occurring compositions, at temperatures and pressures appropriate for the crust.
+However, because they have triclinic symmetry, 21 individual elastic moduli are necessary to describe their single crystal properties, and as a consequence, their full elastic tensors have never been previously determined except for one end-member [Brown et al., 2006].
+Here all moduli at 1 bar are reported for eight samples that span plagioclase compositions.

-Plagioclase feldspars found in crustal rocks have major element compositions that fall along the anorthite (CaAl2Si2O8) - albite (NaAlSi3O8) join (given here as the anorthite content, An_x with x ranging from 0 to 100), with the exchange of Ca2+ for Na+ coupled to a change in the Al,Si ratio.
-The chemistry and phases of crustal feldspars is further discussed in the Auxiliary Materials.
+Plagioclase feldspars found in crustal rocks have major element compositions that fall along the anorthite $(CaAl_2Si_2O_8)$ -albite (NaAlSi_3O_8) join (given here as the anorthite content, An_x with x ranging from 0 to 100), with the exchange of Ca^{2+} for Na^+ coupled to a change in the Al:Si ratio.
+The chemistry and phases of crustal feldspars is further discussed in the supporting information.
 All feldspars have a fully polymerized three-dimensional framework of AlO4 and SiO4 tetrahedra.
-The framework is built up from rings of four tetrahedra that lie approximately perpendicular to the b-axis (Figure 1a).
-These 4-rings are linked to form the "crankshaft" [Megaw, 1970] chains that extend along the a-axis and are characteristic of the feldspar structure type (Figure 1b).
-Sheets of chains are further linked together along the b-axis to form the cavities for the extraframework cations, Na+ and Ca2+ (Figure 1c).
-Despite the three-dimensional connectivity of the tetrahedral framework of feldspars, compression measurements [e.g. Angel et al., 1988; Benusa et al., 2005], and determinations of the elastic tensor [Brown et al., 2006] have shown that all feldspars, irrespective of either framework composition or the extra-framework cation, are as elastically anisotropic as sheet silicates.
+The framework is built up from rings of four tetrahedra that lie approximately perpendicular to the b axis (Figure 1a).
+These four rings are linked to form the "crankshaft" [Megaw, 1970] chains that extend along the a axis and are characteristic of the feldspar structure type (Figure 1b).
+Sheets of chains are further linked together along the b axis to form the cavities for the extraframework cations, Na+ and Ca2+ (Figure 1c).
+Despite the three-dimensional connectivity of the tetrahedral framework of feldspars, compression measurements [e.g., Angel et al., 1988; Benusa et al., 2005], and determinations of the elastic tensor [Brown et al., 2006] have shown that all feldspars, irrespective of either framework composition or the extraframework cation, are as elastically anisotropic as sheet silicates.
 This anisotropy arises from the topology of the framework.
-The "crankshaft" chains (Figure 1b) can be closed up or extended relatively easily (e.g. Smith and Brown, [1988] page 55) because this can be accomplished by cooperative rotations of effectively rigid tetrahedra without any deformations of the tetrahedra [Angel et al., 2012; 2013].
-As a consequence, changes in the distribution of Al,Si between the tetrahedral sites has only a small effect on the bulk moduli of plagioclase feldspars [Sochalski-Kolbus et al., 2010].
+The crankshaft chains (Figure 1b) can be closed up or extended relatively easily [e.g., Smith and Brown, 1988, p.
+55] because this can be accomplished by cooperative rotations of effectively rigid tetrahedra without any deformations of the tetrahedra [Angel et al., 2012, 2013].
+As a consequence, changes in the distribution of Al and Si between the tetrahedral sites have only a small effect on the bulk moduli of plagioclase feldspars [Sochalski-Kolbus et al., 2010].